Unonopsis guatterioides: Taxonomy

+The species was first described as Uvaria guatterioides by Alphonse Pyramus de Candolle in 1832.
 The holotype specimen for U. guatterioides currently resides at, Harvard University, Museum of Comparative Zoology.
 It was collected by Moriand S.N; no date; in French Guiana.

 Work by Gottsberger et al. analysed floral scents, floral morphology, and pollinator visits for U. guatterioides populations between the Amazon and Minas Gerais in Brazil.
 Their findings included that the two populations were significantly different in many regards, that they could be described as two species, and that Unonopsis lindmanii R.E.Fr could be re-established as a valid taxon for the Minas Gerais Unonopsis plants.

-U. guatterioides has one documented subspecies, Unonopsis guatterioides fo.
-Elongate R.E.
-Fr.
-This subspecies was described by Friends & Elias in 1937 in Acta Horti Berg.
+U. guatterioides has one documented subspecies, Unonopsis guatterioides f. elongata.
+This subspecies was described by Robert Elias Fries in 1937 in Acta Horti Berg.
 (12: 242.
 1937) as a subspecies which occurs in Suriname.
 However, this subspecies epithet seems to not be in wide use, with no major publications referring to the subspecies.

-The species U. guatterioides currently has one accepted Homotypic Synonym, and nineteen Heterotypic synonyms.
+The species U. guatterioides currently has one accepted homotypic synonym, and nineteen heterotypic synonyms.